xilinshen/SAGE-Path/README.md

 - Only de-identified reports should be submitted to an external model API.
 - The repository contains no patient data, model outputs from study cases, credentials, or personal filesystem paths.
-- Public result serialization excludes the report, retrieved guideline passages, and detailed reflection feedback by default.
 - The synthetic example is not derived from a real patient.
-- Review the data-processing agreement and privacy terms of the selected API provider before processing clinical text.

-## Reproducibility scope

-This repository reproduces the software logic of the SAGE-Path inference workflow.
-Exact study results also depend on restricted clinical data, the frozen WHO-derived corpus and indexes, model-service versions, prompts, and inference-time behavior.
-Consequently, this repository should not be interpreted as a standalone package for reproducing every value reported in the manuscript.

-## Research-use disclaimer

-This software is provided for research and methodological review only.
-It is not a medical device and must not be used for clinical diagnosis, treatment selection, or patient management without independent review by qualified professionals and all required regulatory, ethical, and institutional approvals.

 ## License